 What Are Green Fees?

-Anyone new to the sport of golf can easily feel overwhelmed with the abundance of terms used by golfers and industry professionals.
+Anyone new to the sport of golf can easily feel overwhelmed with the abundance of terms used by golfers and industry professionals when it comes to actually playing golf.

-But with time, it's easy to build a vocabulary of these terms so that you can use them freely in conversation.
-Green fee is a common term used at all golf courses.
+But with time, it's easy to build a vocabulary of these terms so that you can use them freely in conversation and understand the dialogue you might hear at golf events or outings.
+Green fee is a common term used at all golf clubs.

 Definition